UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

    This will harvest two source systems,
    [the data repository Yoda](https://www.uu.nl/en/research/yoda) and [the Research Software Directory](https://research-software-directory.org).
+   It will print a lot of output, and it will take a few minutes.
+   When ready, it will print *Done*.

    To read more about harvesting data, see [Ricgraph harvest scripts](ricgraph_harvest_scripts.md).